biztransit/bczcom/README.md

 # BCZ.com Platform Issues

-We have just migrated our ticketing issue system to github!
+Our ticketing issue system has been recently moved to Github!

-Please login and post all issues related to BCZ.com usage here.
+Kindly log in to the platform and submit all BCZ.com usage-related problems on the following link:

 https://github.com/biztransit/bczcom/issues

+We will regularly update this page with additional comprehensive information.

-Thank you
+Thank you for your cooperation.